kerphi/phpfreechat/README.md

 };
 ```
 This hook will randomly assign a nickname to each users (`[5]` is the hook priority cause it can have several hooks with one type)

+A hook to connect phpbb3 authentication system to the chat (used on the [phpfreechat web site](http://www.phpfreechat.net)) can be found [at github here](https://github.com/kerphi/phpfreechat/tree/master/server/contrib/phpbb3-auth).

 ## Developments